 3. Fort Tyron Park, Manhattan, for Art Lovers

-Visitors flock to Fort Tyron Park to see the medieval art at The Cloisters, but most of them leave before they can really soak up the park’s atmosphere.
-Their loss is your gain, as you can enjoy some rare peace and quiet while you picnic.
+Visitors flock to Fort Tyron Park to see the medieval art at The Cloisters, but most of them leave before they can soak up the park’s atmosphere.
+Their loss is your gain, as you can enjoy some rare peace while you picnic.
 Fort Tyron Park lies at the highest point of Manhattan, and its views of the borough and the Hudson River are pretty spectacular.
 It also has a dog run, complete with a gazebo, so don’t forget to bring Fido along.

 4. Pelham Bay Park, The Bronx, for Wide Open Spaces